 We cannot disregard the services of small medical practices or rural practices or facilities in underprivileged areas.
 They, despite their limited resources, strive to provide quality healthcare services to patients.
 However, it doesn’t mean that they cannot be included in the Quality Payment Program (QPP).

 CMS (Centers for Medicare and Medicaid Services) helps such practices to unload their burden and enjoy some of the relaxations.
 Moreover, they assist small medical practices via technical assistance that is customized and free.

 A small medical practice refers to a facility with fifteen or fewer clinicians.
-However, practices working in rural areas, or designated health professional shortage areas (HPSAs) or designated medically undeserved areas (MUAs) are more prone to find privileges.
+However, practices working in rural areas, or designated health professional shortage areas (HPSAs), or designated medically underserved areas (MUAs) are more prone to find privileges.

-Given below is the support program for small, undeserved, and rural practices that comprises of both program-level and practice-level assistance for MIPS 2020.
+Given below is the support program for small, underserved, and rural practices that comprises both program-level and practice-level assistance for MIPS 2020.